datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### Ambassador ID

-Use only if you are using multiple instances of Ambassador in the same cluster.
+Use only if you are using multiple instances of $productName$ in the same cluster.
 See [this page](../running/#ambassador_id) for more information.

 ```yaml
 ambassador_id: "<ambassador_id>"